Ayrx/blog/posts/2017-08-26-dnssec-primer.md

 ---

 DNSSEC is a hugely complex protocol.
-The current specification is defined in *three* RFCs: RFC [4033][rfc4033], [4034][rfc4034] and [4035][rfc4035].
+The current specification is defined in *three* RFCs: [[RFC4033]], [[RFC4034]] and [[RFC4035]].
 This post will attempt to explain the core of the protocol and what is required to sign a DNS zone with DNSSEC.
 The process of validating DNSSEC records shall be left for a future post.

 While there are arguments both for and against DNSSEC, this post will not take a side.
 It aims to be a strictly technical explanation on how DNSSEC